-Harvest Strategy: No, but the IATTC adopted the following components of a Harvest Strategy for all fisheries which harvest North Pacific albacore tuna in the IATTC Convention Area, pending the adoption of the full HS and Harvest Control Rule in 2023 (IATTC Res.
-C-22-04).
-WCPFC adopted the same partial HS as HS-2022-01 Harvest Strategy for North Pacific Albacore presented by the Northern Committee (Attachment J).
+Harvest Strategy: Yes, the IATTC adopted a full HS and Harvest Control Rule in 2023 (IATTC Res.
+C-23-02), which will be applied for the first time in 2024 based on the latest stock assessment performed in 2023.
+WCPFC adopted a partial HS as HS-2022-01 Harvest Strategy for North Pacific Albacore presented by the Northern Committee (Attachment J) and is expected to also adopt a full HS and HCR by the end of 2023.
+IATTC/WCPFC HSs are aligned, therefore, the elements below refer to both tuna RFMOs, unless specified otherwise.